EBIBioStudies/page-tab-specification/examples/AllInOneExample.md

 # All In One Example
-Below you'll find an example of a basic submission containing:
+Below you'll find an example of a basic submission that:
+* Is attached to a project named "blueprint"
-* A root section with a single file, a files table and a single link attached to it
+* Has a root section with a single file, a files table and a single link attached to it
 * Some of the attributes in the root section have name and value attributes
-* A sections table
+* Has a sections table
-* A subsection with a links table
+* Has a subsection with a links table

 ## TSV
 ```